Technical-Debt-Large-Scale/tdmls/README.md

-Appendix about Technical Debt Management in Large-Scale Distributed Projects: An Industrial Case Study
+Appendix about Technical Debt in Large-Scale Distributed Projects: An Industrial Case Study

 [Questions were done to practioners](Questions.md)